apache/tvm-rfcs/rfcs/0058-replace-codeowners.md

 1. Automatically assigning reviewers based on cc tags in PR messages
 2. Periodic automated ping messages for participants in PRs to prevent PRs from languishing
-3. Automatically ping people based on opt-in subscriptions for labels
+3. Automatically ping people based on opt-in subscriptions for labels.
+Use `CONTRIBUTORS.md` to add reviewers to PRs based on people's stated areas of expertise / interest.
+It will be up to everyone to manage their topic subscriptions (by editing an issue or submitting a PR to change `CONTRIBUTORS.md`).

 Committers are responsible for monitoring and triaging new PRs and issues to the relevant parties, and this RFC doesn’t change that.
 It assists by reducing notification spam so that each notification a committer gets is now something that needs to be addressed.